Digital Wallets

 What is an Identity Wallet?

-An identity wallet focuses on the safeguarding and management of a Holder’s identity data.
+An identity wallet focuses on the safeguarding and management of a wallet holder's (Holder) identity data.
 The wallet acts as a secure container that generates, stores and processes the Holder’s:

 Credentials (e.g. W3C Verifiable Credentials, mDL, PDFs)